captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 Wow.
 ---
 ## SAM:
-There’s no official word, of course,
+There’s no official word, yet or anything
 ---
 but apparently Fertility’s been skewing low.
 ---